-According to FMT\MTD.1b and FMT\SMF.1, this TSF allows only the user that stored a confidential file who has been identified and authenticated by the TSF to change the password, as one of the operations on a saved confidential file.
+According to FMT\SMF.1, this TSF has a management function to change the password, as one of the operations on a saved confidential file.
+This TSF allows only the user who stored the confidential file and has been identified and authenticated by this TSF to use this management function according to FMT\MTD.1b.
 According to FIA\SOS.1b, this TSF verifies the new confidential password meets the quality metric of 5 or more characters.

 This TSF identifies the user that stored a confidential file prior to reusing the file by identification and authentication of the user and relates him/her to the role.
 In addition, by providing only the user that stored the confidential file with the function to change (modify) the confidential file password, the secure maintenance of the role is achieved.
-Thus, the TOE satisfies FMT SMR.1b.
+Thus, the TOE satisfies FMT\SMR.1b.